-Electives: The following political science courses may be applied to the history major: PLSC104, 460, 470.
+Electives: The following political science courses may be applied to the history major: PLSC104, 360, 365, 370.
+Remaining credits chosen in consultation with the advisor.

 The Major Field Achievement Test in history must be taken by all majors during their senior year.
-Students seeking secondary certification must complete HIST459 and PLSC104, which count towards the major, as well as GEOG110 and ECON225.
+Students seeking secondary certification must complete HIST459 and PLSC104, which count toward the major, as well as GEOG110 and ECON225.

-BA or BS: Political Science-45
+BA or BS: Political Science-42